coprolit/homebrewed-rolemaster-rpg-rules/README.md

 Melee | 100%
 Dodge/Block/Parry | 100%

-Movement can occur as its own action (costs activity) or simultaneously with other actions (costs no activity, but applies Pace Penalty to actions performed while moving).
+Movement is unique as it can be combined with other actions.
+Movement as its own action costs activity as normal.
+When moving while taking other actions, ignore the activity cost for the movement, but apply a Pace Penalty to the action.
 | Movement actions | Cost | Pace Penalty |
 |:-|-:|:-|
 Walk / x1 BMR | 25% | -25
 Jog / x2 BMR | 50% | -50
 Run / x3 BMR | 75% | -75
 Sprint / x4 BMR | 100% | -
 Mount | 100% | -
-Dismount | 50% | -
+Dismount | 50% | -50
-Prone <-> Stand | 25% | -
+Prone <-> Stand | 25% | -25

 | Other actions | Cost |
 |:-|-:|